 Ukrainian investigative agencies provide their European colleagues with ‘diplomatic assurances’ that those accused in the case of BTA Bank will face “a fair trial”, they “will not be prosecuted for political reasons”, “they will not be transferred to a third country”.
 However, Ukrainian legislation does not provide a mechanism for monitoring compliance with the guarantees given.
 Unfortunately, the Ukrainian authorities are not currently able to apply an unbiased approach during the stages of pre-trial investigation and court proceedings, or protection from torture in prisons, not only to foreigners, but also to citizens of Ukraine.

-The Open Dialog Foundation has repeatedly stressed that due to the close cooperation of the Kazakh authorities with Russia and Ukraine, they have clear interests in extraditing Tatiana Paraskevich and Mukhtar Ablyazov to one of these countries.
+The Open Dialogue Foundation has repeatedly stressed that due to the close cooperation of the Kazakh authorities with Russia and Ukraine, they have clear interests in extraditing Tatiana Paraskevich and Mukhtar Ablyazov to one of these countries.
 The treaties between Ukraine, Russia and Kazakhstan allow for the possibility of extraditing wanted persons and organising joint investigations; for this reason, in the case of their rendering to Ukraine or Russia, the defendants in the case of BTA Bank may be transferred on to Kazakhstan.
 In addition, their kidnapping is very likely due to the close cooperation of secret services of Ukraine, Russia and Kazakhstan.

 The Kazakh government through BTA Bank influenced the course and outcome of the investigation of the case of BTA Bank in Ukraine and the court trials in the Czech Republic.
 The dependence of Ukrainian investigative bodies and the impact of the Kazakh party on the Czech investigating bodies hamper an impartial and objective investigation of the case in Ukraine and Europe.
-The Open Dialog Foundation addressed the prosecutor of the Regional Prosecutor’s Office in Pilsen, Vera Chekhova with a demand that she ceases using her authority to obstruct the release of Tatiana Paraskevich from custody.
+The Open Dialogue Foundation addressed the prosecutor of the Regional Prosecutor’s Office in Pilsen, Vera Chekhova with a demand that she ceases using her authority to obstruct the release of Tatiana Paraskevich from custody.
 We also demand that a disciplinary investigation concerning Prosecutor Vera Chekhova be conducted due to the influence exerted on her by representatives of BTA bank.

 The aforementioned facts confirm that the criminal charges against former executives and employees of BTA Bank bear clear signs of fabrication and political overtones.
-The Open Dialog Foundation hereby calls on the General Secretariat of Interpol, the governments and the investigating authorities of the Czech Republic, Spain, France, Great Britain, Italy, where the questions of extradition of Mukhtar Ablyazov, his colleagues and relatives are being considered, to pay attention to ordered and political nature of the criminal cases, and well as to investigate the incidents of falsification of extradition requests and abuse of Interpol mechanisms.
+The Open Dialogue Foundation hereby calls on the General Secretariat of Interpol, the governments and the investigating authorities of the Czech Republic, Spain, France, Great Britain, Italy, where the questions of extradition of Mukhtar Ablyazov, his colleagues and relatives are being considered, to pay attention to ordered and political nature of the criminal cases, and well as to investigate the incidents of falsification of extradition requests and abuse of Interpol mechanisms.

 International human rights organisations have repeatedly called on European countries to prevent the extradition from Europe of Mukhtar Ablyazov, Tatiana Paraskevich, Alexander Pavlov and other suspects in the BTA Bank case, and also noted the political nature of the persecution of Ablyazov’s wife, Alma Shalabayeva, in Italy.